real-yfprojects/sphinx-polyversion/docs/sphinx/guide/installation.rst

 This tool can be installed as a os-independent python package.
 You will therefore need a Python installation and a python package manager like *pip*.
-Sphinx-polyversion is available on pypi.org.
+Sphinx-polyversion is available on `PyPI <https://pypi.org/project/sphinx_polyversion/>`_.
 But you can also install the package directly from its git repository.

-..
-TODO: link pypi

 Sphinx-polyversion provides integration with virtualenv and jinja.
-By specifying the respective dependency groups you can install them alongside the tool.
+By specifying the respective dependency groups (see `Python extras <https://packaging.python.org/en/latest/specifications/dependency-specifiers/#extras>`_) you can install them alongside the tool.

 ..
 TODO: link to pages explaining jinja and virtualenv integration
-..
-TODO: link article about dependency groups

 .. tab-set::